(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Downsize and sell your house?

-It’s important to take action and understand your own financial house and how it relates to the future you desire.
+It’s essential to take action and understand your own financial house and how it relates to the future you desire.
 If you have a partner, talk about what you need to do to prepare for your retirement years.

 You don’t have to tackle it all in a day or even a week, but waiting may add to the problems you will be trying to solve.

 It might be the best money you've ever spent.
 And you can think of it as helping your children too – since your planning may prevent them from having to take care of your needs down the road.

-You will also need to speak to them about legal and medical issues as well.
+You will also need to speak to them about legal and medical issues too.
 If you have siblings, try to set up a family meeting about your parents’ future.